ropensci/biomartr/README.md

 #### Meta-Genome Retrieval

 * `meta.retieval()` : Perform Meta-Genome Retieval from NCBI of species belonging to the same kingdom of life
-* `meta.retieval.all()` : : Perform Meta-Genome Retieval from NCBI of the entire kingdom of life
+* `meta.retieval.all()` : Perform Meta-Genome Retieval from NCBI of the entire kingdom of life

 #### Database Retrieval

 * `listDatabases()` : Retrieve a list of available NCBI databases
 * `download.database()` : Download a NCBI database to your local hard drive
-* `download.database.all` : Download a complete NCBI Database such as e.g. `NCBI nr` to your local hard drive
+* `download.database.all()` : Download a complete NCBI Database such as e.g. `NCBI nr` to your local hard drive

 #### Genome Retrieval